cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   characterized only with the character LF) are getting longer [LF is changed into CR/NL].
 So the validation of a signature could fail.

-- Text boxes within dialogs are build with two different editor controls.
+- Text boxes within dialogs are built with two different editor controls.
   They handle pressing the enter key at the key board differently:
   a) Scintila: Enter adds CR/NL and moves the cursor to the next line.
   b) Standard MFC editor: Pressing Enter moves the focus away from